-The 2018 edition of the Fireflies Dialogues, focusing on Dialogue, Reconciliation and Healing, will be held from 8-11 February, 2018 at Fireflies Intercultural Centre in Bangalore, India.
+The 2018 edition of the Fireflies Dialogues, focusing on Dialogue, Negotiation & Reconciliation, will be held from 8-11 February, 2018 at Fireflies Intercultural Centre in Bangalore, India.

 The Fireflies Dialogues happen yearly through Pipal Tree’s Meeting Rivers programme (Bangalore, India) and Dialogues en Humanité (Lyon, France).
 The Dialogues create opportunities for thinkers, artists, activists, students, journalists, policy makers, bureaucrats, scholars, and more to create change towards sustainability through knowledge-sharing, interaction, and participatory processes.

-In this year’s theme, Dialogue, Reconciliation and Healing, we seek to explore the potential of dialogues in bringing about sustainable futures.
+In this year’s theme, Dialogue, Negotiation & Reconciliation, we seek to explore the potential of dialogues in bringing about sustainable futures.
 To learn more about the 2018 topic, please refer to the concept note given below.

 As always, we seek to cultivate a diverse group of participants who aim to share and apply the knowledge and inspiration they gain from the Fireflies Dialogues in their personal/professional lives, communities, and beyond to benefit a national and global citizenry.